rodrinrj/best-design-system/README.md

   - Allow extensible themes (brand themes, system specific, etc)
 - Improve documentation
   - Add example pages on Storybook on how to mix elements
+  - Fix Storybook's dark theme (for now, it only changes the component's styles)

 ## Scripts

+_This is not a complete list_

 - `dev`: Starts the local Storybook server, use this to develop and preview your components.
 - `test`: Runs all your tests with vitest.
 - `test:watch`: Runs tests in watch mode.
-- `build`: Builds your Storybook as a static web application.
+- `build:storybook`: Builds your Storybook as a static web application.
+- `build:web`: Builds your component library for web.
-- `build:lib`: Builds your component library with Vite.
+- `build:native`: Builds your component library for mobile.
+- `build`: Builds for all systems.
 - `lint`: Runs ESLint.
 - `format`: Formats your code with Prettier.
+- `clean`: Removes dist folders.

 ## License